rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 scope.join().result(Function.identity());
 ```

-The same warnings or remapping of the exceptions we gave for the `throwIfFailed` method apply to the `result` method.
+The same warnings about exceptions' remapping we gave for the `throwIfFailed` method hold for the `result` method.

 We can use the `StructuredTaskScope.ShutdownOnSuccess` to implement another concurrency primitive present in other well-known libraries, such as ZIO and Softwaremill Ox: The `raceAll` function.
 The `raceAll` function takes two tasks and returns the result of the first successfully completed task.
 If both tasks throw an exception, the first exception thrown is re-thrown.
 Here is how we can implement it in Java using the `StructuredTaskScope.ShutdownOnSuccess` policy: